 The University of Pittsburgh at Greensburg (Pitt-Greensburg) has been awarded a grant by the National Science Foundation (NSF) to increase the retention and graduation rates of students in STEM.
 Through the S-STEM Scholarship Program, the NSF is strengthening the U.S. scientific workforce by supporting academically talented students who would otherwise have difficulties reaching their goals.

 The goal of the SLICE Scholarship Program is to attract, recruit, retain, and graduate academically talented STEM transfer students and traditional students from rural areas with baccalaureate degrees in the natural sciences.

 Scholarships of up to $10,000 per year for a period of up to four years are available to eligible academically talented students.
-Currently, scholarships are being awarded for Fall 2022 to newly admitted undergraduate students with declared majors in Biology, Biochemistry, Chemistry, & Applied Mathematics.
+Currently, scholarships are being awarded for the upcoming Fall term to newly admitted undergraduate students and transfer students with declared majors in Biology, Biochemistry, Chemistry, Information Technology, Data Analytics, or Applied Mathematics.